Byron-Farrell/cpp-algorithms/Queue/README.md

 Pop element off queue: `[ 200, 300 ]`
 Pop element off queue: `[ 300 ]`

-Now lets look at what FIFO means.
-If we want to remove a element from the array it will remove the first element in the array which was 100, the *first element* added (first in) and the first element added is always removed (first out).
+Now let's look at what FIFO means.
+If we want to remove an element from the array it will remove the first element in the array which was 100, the *first element* added (first in) and the first element added is always removed (first out).

-### Code Example
+## Code Example

 ```c++
 #include "Queue.h"